 Dreaming about the clear azure waters, luscious tropical jungle and friendly welcoming of the locals in Vanuatu?
 Here are some handy guidelines for travelling to “the place that time forgot.”
+Before you go:

 What to pack